Hearing loss in children

 • Hearing assessments for children for 5 years or older

-• Initial audiograms for children suspected to have an auditory processing disorder (APD), with a referral to Sound Skills for further testing.
+• Initial audiograms for children suspected to have an auditory processing disorder (APD)

 • Middle ear function (glue ear) testing for all age groups